yousefQJ19/assignment_2/README.md

 *  AllUsers class to get all users from database

 ### The report section
-*ReportContext class built on stratige design pattern *GenerateReports interface to acheve the following has one function and given the database as parameter
+* ReportContext class built on stratige design pattern  to make the  code more flexible and extensible.
+* GenerateReports interface to acheve the following has one function and given the database as parameter
     * First the single responsability to make sure that every report object i make does 1 type of reports
     * Secound the  open close princaple to ensure that the adding of new report is possible with the menemome amount of change in code
 * GenerateDirectorStaffReport to generate a report that shows the staff and managers under each Director  and implements GenerateReport interface